cs0320-s24/mock-ssalseda-izelbo/README.md

 # Errors/Bugs

+So far we have encountered no bugs to our knowledge.
+This may be in part due to our use of only mocked data.

 # Tests

 To run the tests cd into the "mock" directory and run the command "npm run test:e2e" in your terminal